 The financial math of this arrangement can benefit a seller in a troubling way: if you default, they keep all your payments, reclaim the property, and resell it to the next buyer, often at a higher price.
 The CFPB has noted that some sellers factor this cycle into their business model from the start.
 They’re not betting on you succeeding.
 They’re betting on the opposite.

-Sellers also sometimes offload hidden costs.
-Property tax delinquencies that predate the sale, outstanding code violations, and deferred maintenance that become the buyer’s problem the day they sign.
+Sellers also offload hidden costs.
+Property tax delinquencies that predate the sale, outstanding code violations, and deferred maintenance all land on the buyer the day they sign.
 Disclosures vary wildly by state.
-Only 12 states require land contracts to be publicly recorded, and even those laws have gaps.
+Only 13 states require land contracts to be publicly recorded, and even those laws have gaps.
+Texas is one of the 13.
+Under Texas Property Code 5.076, the seller has to file the contract with the county clerk within 30 days of signing.
+Skip that, and the seller owes you up to $500 for every year the contract went unrecorded.
 If a contract isn’t recorded, a buyer’s ownership interest isn’t visible to courts, title companies, or future lenders.
 Invisibility is a problem that compounds over time.

 What Happens If You Miss Payments or Can’t Cover the Balloon Payment?

 Most contracts for deed include a balloon payment at the end of the term.
 The lump sum is often large enough to require the buyer to refinance into a traditional mortgage.
-So the whole point of using seller financing, because you couldn’t qualify for a mortgage, puts you back in exactly that position in three to five years, except now time has passed, the seller is impatient, and your credit may not have improved.
-The balloon payment was never a solution; you’ve been buying time rather than buying security.
+You turned to seller financing because you couldn’t qualify for a mortgage.
+Three to five years later, the balloon puts you right back in front of a bank, except now time has passed, the seller is impatient, and your credit may not have improved.
+The balloon payment was never a solution.
 It was a deadline disguised as one.
+You’ve been buying time rather than buying security.

 How to Spot and Avoid Contract for Deed Scams

-One piece of information that rarely shows up in guides about these agreements: the contract doesn’t have to be recorded for it to bind you.
-Sellers know this.
-An unrecorded contract offers a buyer zero public proof of their ownership interest, no protection against the seller’s other creditors, and no visibility to a title company if the seller tries to sell the property to someone else.
+One piece of information that rarely shows up in guides about these agreements: an unrecorded contract still binds you.
+Texas requires the seller to file it, and one who ignores that rule owes you damages, but neither fact voids what you signed.
+Some sellers skip recording anyway and gamble that you won’t chase them for it.
+An unrecorded contract gives a buyer zero public proof of their ownership interest and no protection against the seller’s other creditors.
+A title company sees nothing wrong if the seller tries to sell the property to someone else.
+Push for recording, then.
+A filed contract strips the seller’s power to declare forfeiture under Property Code 5.066.

 Red flags to watch for: a seller who resists recording the contract, a purchase price noticeably above what similar homes have sold for recently, an interest rate that seems negotiated rather than market-based, and a balloon payment set for a timeframe where qualifying for a bank loan remains unlikely.
-Seeing all four together is a deal you should pass on.
+See all four together, and that is a sale you should pass on.

 Ask for a title search before signing anything.
 A clean title means no hidden liens, no existing mortgage that could drag the property into foreclosure while you’re making payments.
 Sellers who refuse a title search or pressure you to skip that step are telling you something important about their motivation.